This article contains links where CareerAddict may earn a commission on qualifying purchases.

-10. Quit Complaining
+10. Quit complaining

-If you’re that nagging nancy that is always complaining about the state of the office kitchen or the fact that Jane’s holiday was approved before yours, or any other irrelevant topic, it’s probably time to quit complaining.
+If you’re that person that is always complaining about the state of the office kitchen or the fact that Jane’s holiday was approved before yours, or any other irrelevant topic, it’s probably time to quit complaining.
 If you’ve not noticed that people are avoiding you like the plague, now is your time to reflect and realise why.

-11. Stay out of Office Politics
+11. Stay out of office politics

 Office gossiping really won’t get you anywhere in life – so what if Jane and the IT guy got it on at the Christmas bash?
-From now on, if a colleague tries to engage in a little gossip sesh, give one-word answers that won’t back-fire like “wow” or “ interesting” and follow with an “I’m really busy, I’ll catch up with you later”.
+From now on, if a colleague tries to engage in a little gossip sesh, give one-word answers that won’t back-fire like ‘wow’ or ‘interesting’ and follow with an ‘I’m really busy, I’ll catch up with you later’.

-12. Get Your Career in Shape
+12. Get your career in shape

 The start of a new year is the perfect time for a career check.
 You’d be surprised at how easy it is to fall into a routine of cutting corners, cruising at half speed and losing focus.
 Make a list of areas that you can improve and find solutions to those problems.
 Now is your chance to take charge of your career and be more successful within your company.

-13. Build Your Relationships
+13. Build your relationships

 It’s so easy to write a quick IM to John in accounting or shoot a swift e-mail to Greg in IT instead of getting up off your chair and having a face-to-face conversation.
 These unsociable ways we have succumbed to have taken away the personal touch to form an actual relationship.
-Wires can get crossed and messages misread so get up and walk those 10 steps to build valuable relationships within the workplace.
+Wires can get crossed, and messages misread so get up and walk those 10 steps to build valuable relationships within the workplace.

-14. Eat Healthier at Work
+14. Eat healthier at work

-15. Exercise at Work
+15. Exercise at work

-16. Get a Raise or a Promotion
+16. Get a raise or a promotion

 If you’ve been in your current role for a while and have hit a bit of a slump, it’s time to talk to your boss and understand what it will take to get a raise or a promotion.

-17. Reduce Stress
+17. Reduce stress

 If you’re feeling super stressed at work, you need to take a step back and find out where the stress is coming from.
 You could be putting too much pressure on yourself for no apparent reason.
-Once you have identified the cause, find ways to eliminate the stress; this could be through better organisation or more personal time to enjoy activities and unwind outside of work.
+Once you have identified the cause, find ways to eliminate the stress; this could be through better organisation or more personal time to enjoy activities and unwind after work.

 If you’re terrible at delivering presentations or interacting with your boss, try taking classes to improve your communication skills.
 It’ll not only help you within the workplace but will also build up your general confidence.

-20. Volunteer More
+20. Volunteer more